 The movement’s New York City General Assembly, which made decisions for the group by consensus, ceased functioning in April because of infighting, ineffectiveness and low turnout, according to organizers and minutes of meetings.
 The group’s funds were frozen to preserve money for bail, ending most cash distributions, they said.

 Occupy units across the U.S. coalesced last year to protest high foreclosure and unemployment rates that hurt average Americans while bankers and financial executives received bonuses and taxpayer-funded bailouts.
 Similar groups, using social media and other tools, spread around the globe to Europe, Asia and Latin America.
 Governments responded with concussion grenades, gas, riot gear, pepper spray and arrests.

-Outside New York, demonstrators plan to gather in San Francisco’s Financial District before converging at 555 California St., the skyscraper housing offices of Goldman Sachs Group Inc. (GS:US), Bank of America Corp.
-(BAC:US) and Morgan Stanley.
+Outside New York, demonstrators gathered in San Francisco’s Financial District before converging at 555 California St., the skyscraper housing offices of Goldman Sachs Group Inc. (GS:US), Bank of America and Morgan Stanley.
 (MS:US)

-To contact the reporter on this story: Esme E. Deprez in New York at firstname.lastname@example.org; Max Abelson in New York at email@example.com; Christine Harvey in New York at firstname.lastname@example.org
+To contact the reporters on this story: Esme E. Deprez in New York at firstname.lastname@example.org; Max Abelson in New York at email@example.com; Christine Harvey in New York at firstname.lastname@example.org